facebook

 Omar is a Palestinian film that had limited release in the United States but has been well received critically.

-The twisting plot is simultaneously about a group of freedom fighters and their interactions with the Israeli government and about a love triangle.
+The twisting plot simultaneously concerns a group of freedom fighters and their interactions with the Israeli government and a love triangle.
 One of the most powerful elements of this movie is how it demonstrates how personal politics are.
-There is no clear distinction between the political environment and the personal lives of the characters.
+There is no clear distinction between the political environment and the characters’ personal lives.

 There are five primary characters in the movie.
-Omar (Adam Bakri)is the lead character through whom we see the story unfold.
-Amjad (Samer Bisharat) is Omar’s childhood friend.
-Tarek is the leader of the freedom fighters and mentor to both Omar and Amjad.
-Nadia (Leem Lubany) is the love interest of both Omar and Amjad and the sister of Tarek.
-Agent Rami (Waleed Zuaiter) is the Israeli agent who encounters Omar in prison and drives much of the action.
+Omar (Adam Bakri )is the lead character through whom we see the story unfold.
+Amjad (Samer Bisharat) is a childhood friend.
+Tarek is the leader of the freedom fighters and a mentor to both Omar and Amjad.
+Nadia (Leem Lubany) is Tarek’s and the love interest of both Omar and Amjad.
+Agent Rami (Waleed Zuaiter) is an Israeli agent who encounters Omar in prison and drives much of the action.

-However, a few years later agent Rami reappears and begins to manipulate Omar again.
-Omar returns to Nadia who he has not seen in two years only to find out that she was not pregnant as Amjad had said.
-Omar convinces Rami to give him a gun to kill Amjad but the movie ends with Omar using the gun to kill Rami.
-The movie ends with no resolution which is perfect for a movie about the tension between Palestine and Israel.
+However, a few years later, Agent Rami reappears and begins to manipulate Omar again.
+Omar returns to Nadia, whom he has not seen in two years, only to discover she was never pregnant as Amjad had claimed.
+Omar convinces Rami to give him a gun to kill Amjad, but the movie ends with Omar using the gun to kill Rami.
+There is no resolution at the film’s conclusion, which is perfect for a movie about the tension between Palestine and Israel.

 This movie receives a Thumbs Up